Environment

 Salt or fluoride accumulation from tap water and fertilizer

-Municipal tap water contains fluoride and varying levels of dissolved minerals.
-As Schefflera transpires, water exits through the leaf tips (via hydathodes) leaving mineral salts behind in the tissue.
-Over months, these accumulate to toxic concentrations specifically in the leaf tips.
-The same process occurs with fertilizer salts — the tips show the damage first because that's where water transport terminates.
-A white crust on the soil surface or inside the pot rim is a secondary sign of salt accumulation.
+Municipal tap water carries fluoride and varying levels of dissolved minerals depending on the source.
+As Schefflera transpires, water exits through the leaf tips via structures called hydathodes, leaving mineral salts behind in the tissue there.
+Over months, these accumulate to toxic concentrations specifically at the leaf tips, since that's where the water transport pathway effectively terminates.
+The same buildup happens with fertilizer salts.
+A white crust on the soil surface or inside the pot rim is a reliable secondary sign that salt accumulation, rather than something else, is the driving cause.

 Low ambient humidity drying the leaflet tips

-The individual leaflets of Schefflera have tip tissue that is more exposed to air movement than the leaf center.
-In homes with humidity below 40% — typical in winter with central heating — leaflet tips can desiccate faster than the plant can replace moisture loss.
-The browning is typically gradual and affects tips throughout the plant rather than in a localized pattern.
+The individual leaflets on a Schefflera have tip tissue that's more exposed to moving air than the leaf's central area is.
+In homes with humidity below roughly 40 percent, typical through winter with central heating running, leaflet tips can lose moisture to the air faster than the plant can resupply it through its vascular system.
+The resulting browning is usually gradual and shows up on tips scattered across the whole plant rather than in one localized patch.

 Underwatering — drought causing tip dieback

-When Schefflera's soil runs too dry for too long, the plant prioritizes water delivery to the leaf centers.
-The tips and margins — the most distant points from the main vascular supply — lose moisture first and desiccate.
-This tip browning typically appears alongside other drought signs (wilting, dry soil) rather than in isolation.
+When Schefflera's soil stays too dry for too long, the plant prioritizes getting what water it has to the leaf centers over the leaf margins.
+The tips and edges, being the most distant points from the main vascular supply, run out of moisture first and desiccate visibly.
+This tip browning typically shows up together with other drought signs — some wilting, dry soil — rather than appearing on its own.

 How to Fix It

-For salt/fluoride accumulation: water the Schefflera 3-4 times back to back, letting each pass drain fully out the bottom before the next — with a multi-stem woody plant this size, a single flush rarely reaches every root zone evenly, so the repetition matters more here than on a smaller plant.
-Going forward, switch to filtered, distilled, or collected rainwater.
+For salt or fluoride accumulation, water the Schefflera three to four times back to back, letting each pass drain fully out the bottom before starting the next.
+With a multi-stem woody plant this size, a single flush rarely reaches every root zone evenly, so the repetition matters more here than it would on a smaller plant.
+Going forward, switch to filtered, distilled, or collected rainwater to prevent the buildup from recurring.

-For low humidity: raise ambient humidity to 40–50% with a pebble tray, humidifier, or by grouping plants.
-Schefflera is more tolerant of average humidity than many tropicals, but persistent below-40% conditions will cause ongoing tip browning.
+For low humidity, raise ambient humidity to somewhere around 40 to 50 percent using a pebble tray, a humidifier, or by grouping plants together.
+Schefflera tolerates average indoor humidity better than many tropicals, but persistent conditions below 40 percent will keep producing ongoing tip browning regardless of watering.

-Trim the brown tips with clean scissors, cutting at an angle to maintain a natural leaf shape.
-The underlying tissue is already dead and will not recover, but the appearance improves.
-New growth in corrected conditions will emerge with clean, undamaged tips.
+Trim the brown tips with clean scissors, cutting at a slight angle to preserve a natural leaf shape.
+The already-dead tissue won't recover regardless of what caused it, but trimming improves the plant's appearance immediately while the underlying cause is being corrected.
+New growth produced once conditions are fixed should emerge with clean, undamaged tips.

 Prevention

-- Switch tap water for filtered or distilled water so fluoride and dissolved minerals don't keep building up in the mix
+• Switch from tap water to filtered or distilled water so fluoride and dissolved minerals don't keep building up in the mix over time

-- Flush the mix with plain water every 2 to 3 months to carry accumulated salts back out
+• Flush the soil with plain water every 2 to 3 months to carry accumulated salts back out before they reach a damaging concentration

-- Never over-fertilize; apply at half the recommended strength for Schefflera
+• Never over-fertilize; apply at roughly half the recommended label strength for Schefflera and skip feeding entirely in the slower winter months

 Quick Summary